 "The CDG is very happy to have collaborated with Equity, the PMA, CPMA and CDA to produce this new set of guidelines for self-tape and remote commercial castings.
 The nature of casting for commercials has changed dramatically over the last two years, and the creation of these guidelines is an important step towards ensuring that we all strive towards best practice in this new landscape, and continue to evaluate and enhance the experience of all of those involved in the commercial casting process."

 "The CPMA welcomes Equity's Code of Best Practice for Self-Tape & Zoom Auditions for Commercials, reached in co-operation with the other organisations involved.
 It goes a long way towards solving the many difficult issues felt by actors auditioning remotely via self-tape and Zoom.
 The CPMA looks forward to collaborating with Equity, the CDA, CDG and the PMA on issues in the future."

-Catherine Considine, from the Personal Managers’ Association (PMA) says:
+Catherine Considine from the Personal Managers' Association (PMA) said:

 "The new code is an important set of guidelines reflecting changes in our working practices and honouring the real-time impact on actors, agents and casting directors.
 Continued collaboration and understanding will help us all create an industry that we are proud to be working in; and which supports and attracts the brightest, creative talent."